simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/add_doc_translation_mapping_blank_data.md

 **[Returns]**

 - `value`: str
   - A result value.
 If an argument value is not a blank string, this interface returns it directly.
-If a key's value is not a code block, this interface also returns argument value directly.
+If a key's value is not a code block, this interface also returns an argument value directly.

 ## `add_mapping_blank_data` function docstring

-Add mapping blank data of document translations.<hr>
+Add a mapping's blank data of document translations.<hr>

 **[Parameters]**